-The Cloud Shell Editor comes with the ability to manage your projects as workspaces.
+The Cloud Shell Editor lets you manage your projects as workspaces.
 A workspace usually represents the root folder of your project and includes your project-specific configuration files.
 A Home workspace (based on your Home directory) is created for you automatically.

-This page demonstrates how to create, open, save, and close a workspace as well as configure Cloud Shell Editor and workspace settings.
+This page explains how to create, open, save, and close a workspace, and configure Cloud Shell Editor and workspace settings.